inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>

 `STEP 1`  Organize the data in each partition<br>
-- within each partition of the original green and yellow data, a complex record is created with a composite key created from the values in the columns that are being joined on.
+- Within each partition of the original green and yellow data, a complex record is created with a composite key created from the values in the columns that are being joined on.

 `STEP 2` Reshuffling <br>
 - Records with the same join keys are reshuffled to the same partition, enabling localized join operations within each partition.